 2.1.1.
 Fused Filament Fabrication (FFF)

-FFF is the most diffused and acknowledged 3D printing technology, which is also commonly known with the trademarked name FDM™ (Fused Deposition Modelling) from Stratasys.
-Nowadays FFF 3D printers can be found everywhere, from big industries to houses, covering a huge variety of applications: the great success of this technology is related to the large platelet of available materials, the great flexibility in terms of printing dimensions, its user-friendly and the relative low cost (Popescu et al., 2018).
+FFF is the most diffused and acknowledged 3D printing technique, which is also commonly known with the trademarked name FDM™ (Fused Deposition Modelling) from Stratasys.
+Nowadays FFF 3D printers can be found everywhere, from big industries to houses, covering a huge variety of applications: the great success of this technique is related to the large platelet of available materials, the great flexibility in terms of printing dimensions, its user-friendly and the relative low cost (Popescu et al., 2018).
 By the facts, FFF printers are the first that come to one mind when thinking in 3D printing (Dzemko et al., 2020).

 In an FFF printer, the starting materials are wires or filaments, which are directly softened/melted by a heated nozzle and deposited on the building platform based on the CAD file specifications.
 The fused filament then cools down quickly and solidifies, fabricating the object in a layer by layer fashion (Duty et al., 2018).
 As just introduced, the filaments must undergo through a softening/solidification process so only thermoplastic materials (i.e. linear macromolecules) could be used by this technique; both amorphous (e.g. polystyrene, polycarbonate, ABS - acrylonitrile butadiene styrene,) or crystalline (e.g. PLA – polylactic acid, PEEK - polyetheretherketone, Nylon) materials can be processed (Harris et al., 2019).
 The resolution of the printer is related to the dimension of the extruded filament, which belongs to the inner diameter of the extruding heads, as well as rheological considerations (viscosity, temperature, speed of printing, etc.); according to the available 3D printers now on the market, the best declared resolution for this technology is about 10 μm, but most of the printers have a resolution of about 50 μm.
 However, since the layer thickness (i.e. slicing of the CAD) is as well directly related to the dimension of the extruded filament, the building velocity decreases increasing the resolution, so a reasonable trade-off must be performed (Duty et al., 2018).
 The most relevant limitation of this technique is related to the available geometries that could be achieved, in particular regarding hanging parts.
 In this case, the fabrication of supports is compulsory; however, those must be removed afterwards with mechanical or chemical approaches.